andreagavazzi/ag_ago/README.md

 # Sensors and Electronics
 <img src="https://github.com/andreagavazzi/ag_ago/blob/main/assets/sensor.png" alt="sensor" width="400"/>

-Ago will be equipped with an increasing number of sensors while the electronic is depending on the platform main version.
+Perception will be equipped with an increasing number of sensors while the electronic is depending on the platform main version.

 * Version 1.0: RaspberryPi 4B (current)
 * Version 1.5: nVidia Jetson Nano